saulocb/.net-core-5.0-DDD-with-auth/README.md

 # .net-core-5.0-DDD-with-entity

-A DDD architecture project with best practice with .net core 5.0 and EFF 5.0 and authentication
+A DDD project with best practice with .net core 5.0 and EFF 5.0 and authentication